-I have a friend who refers to her higher power, or god, as “perfect timing.”
+I have a friend who refers to her higher power as “perfect timing.”
 You know the feeling, when everything clicks into place and magic flows?
 Well, that has happened to me on this trip, and I didn’t even know it was going on!

 On the night of January 22, 2014, I was at Old Trafford in Manchester for what I thought was just my night at Manchester United, doing research for my book, and hopefully seeing a good game of footy.
 But due to perfect timing and location, the magic happened.
 Sunderland toppled mighty Man U, sending their 9,000 fans into complete delirium, and it just so happens I was in the perfect spot with an HD camcorder and the sense that maybe I should film the last few minutes, in case something happened.